60% of organizations have experienced a ransomware attack in the last 12 months.

 Ransomware is most commonly delivered through social engineering.
 It only takes one employee to click a bad link or open a malicious attachment to allow the ransomware into your network.
 The best defense against a ransomware attack is a proactive one.
 Training your employees to recognize and avoid social engineering attacks will save your organization the time, money, and energy of responding to a successful cyberattack.

 No organization, no matter how prepared, is 100% immune to cyberattacks.
 Establishing a security-minded culture with trained staff will drastically reduce the likelihood of a successful attack, but there is still a chance an attack will slip through the cracks.
-That small chance of failure is why backup & recovery is an essential part of an effective IT security plan.
-Proper backup & recovery planning can give an organization confidence that even if the worst-case scenario occurs, you can recover your data and systems with minimal cost and downtime.
+That small chance of failure is why backup & recovery is essential for an effective IT security plan.
+Proper backup & recovery planning can give an organization confidence that you can recover your data and systems with minimal cost and downtime even if the worst-case scenario occurs.

 How to Plan for Backup & Recovery